 You are here

-Mr. Seunggon Jeong is a doctoral candidate and will receive his Ph.D. in Korean linguistics from the Department of Asian Languages and Cultures at the University of California, Los Angeles in the Fall of 2017.
+Dr. Seunggon Jeong received his M.A. and Ph.D. in Korean linguistics from the Department of Asian Languages and Cultures at the University of California, Los Angeles.

 - Asian Studies